A two day escape exploring the majesty of Loch Ness, the wilderness of the Highlands, and the stunning scenery of the Cairngorms National Park.

 You travel to the mysterious Loch Ness where you have the chance to take a boat trip along the loch and visit dramatic Urquhart Castle.*

-Our journey continues south through the Great Glen past Ben Nevis, the highest mountain in the UK and Fort William.
+Our journey continues south through the Great Glen past Ben Nevis, the highest mountain in the UK, towards Fort William.
 You stop for lunch along the way before arriving in Glencoe.
-This beautiful area boasts steep slopes and photogenic peaks.
-And it’s one of the most famous natural landmarks in all of Scotland.
-Your driver-guide may reveal to you the tragic tale that’s haunted this valley for over 300 years.
+One look and you'll understand why its one of the most famous natural landmarks in all of Scotland.
+There's also a tragic tale that’s haunted this valley for over 300 years... perhaps your guide will tell you all about it.

 The return journey continues over the wild and remote Rannoch Moor and into the Lowland scenery around Stirling, before finally reaching our starting point of Edinburgh.